More Than 40 Hot Springs for Hikers

 It’s a 20-mile out-and-back path along the Pine Ridge Trail, one of the Big Sur’s most beloved treks.
 Be ready for stream crossings (which can be impassable during winter’s heavy snows), downed trees, and an elevation gain of 1,000-plus feet.

-Add an overnight trip to your journey via Sykes Camp so you can wake up and enjoy this geothermal wonder sans crowds. yet somehow this site has become filled with trash so make sure to pack out all trash and waste!
+Add an overnight trip to your journey via Sykes Camp so you can wake up and enjoy this geothermal wonder sans crowds.
+Yet somehow this site has become filled with trash so make sure to pack out all trash and waste!

 Termas de Chillan - Chile